awsdocs/amazon-redshift-developer-guide/doc_source/tutorial-wlm-understanding-default-processing.md

 ### To create the WLM\_QUEUE\_STATE\_VW view<a name="how-to-wlm-create-queue-state-view"></a>

-1. Open psql and connect to your TICKIT sample database\.
+1. Open [Amazon Redshift RSQL](https://docs.aws.amazon.com/redshift/latest/mgmt/rsql-query-tool.html) and connect to your TICKIT sample database\.
 If you do not have this database, see [Prerequisites](tutorial-configuring-workload-management.md#tutorial-wlm-prereq)\.

 1. Run the following query to create the WLM\_QUEUE\_STATE\_VW view\.